 I don’t start packing the handwarmer muff until it gets pretty cold.
 What’s nice about it is I can stuff the pockets with hand warmers, calls, and a spare pair of fingerless gloves.
 This browning version has a belt so it’s easy to keep your hands in it while you’re sitting.

 My first season I used a basic blind bag.
 As I began to pack more gear, I moved to this Aps backpack (pictured), which worked well but did not have the space I wanted.
 This season I replaced that pack with a larger Drake Waterfowl backpack, which also features a number of compartments.
 Perhaps not everything I try to find will be at the very bottom of the pack.
 The Alps was water resistant, so if I spent a rainy day in an open pit blind my stuff would get wet eventually.
-I think the same is true of the Drake pack.
-I’ll try to update this after the season and let you know.
+The same is true of the Drake pack.
+I’ve used it for a couple of seasons now and it’s still going strong with no broken zippers or ripped straps.